My Extraordinarily Special Daughter

 But she interrupted and shouted desperately at me, “I know you are a good person!
 But the television says Falun Gong practitioners are bad people!
 I don’t know who to believe!”

 My heart felt a stabbing pain.
-I wondered how much this young life had endured during my absence?
+I wondered how much this young life had endured during my absence.
 How much had her young heart been hurt?
 How did she respond when her teachers and school friends asked where her mother was?
 What other torment did she suffer during my absence?
 It hurt me to watch her trying to choose who to believe among her teacher, the media, those around her, and her own mother.

 I had to tell her about many things that I would not normally discuss with such a young child: the Cultural Revolution, President Liu Shaoqi, who was killed during the Cultural Revolution, and the 1989 Tiananmen Square Massacre.
 Although these happenings were very brutal, there was no other way to confront the lies, and convince her to believe me and love me again.